Diversity Workbench Performance

 - Virtual working environment for processing biodiversity and ecology data

-- This results in a single system for multiple scientific aims concerning the management and analysis of biological data, e. g. collection data, observation data, descriptive and ecological data, taxonomy, taxon-mediated checklist data, ecological plots, images and literature data.
+- This results in a single system for multiple scientific aims concerning the management and analysis of biological and geosciences data, e. g. collection data, observation data, descriptive and ecological data, taxonomies, taxon-mediated checklist data, terminologies, ecological plots, images and literature data.

 - The user is working on local desktop using the internet or intranet for accessing advanced technology administrated on a central server.